 Pursuant to the provisions of Public Act 89-15, approved and effective May 30, 1995 (the "1995 Amendatory Act"), the then-existing 15-member Chicago Board of Education (the "Prior Board") was replaced with the Chicago School Reform Board of Trustees of the Board of Education of the City of Chicago, Illinois (the "Reform Board of Trustees").
 Under the 1995 Amendatory Act, the Reform Board of Trustees served as the governing board of the School District until June 30, 1999.
 On July 1, 1999, by operation of the 1995 Amendatory Act, the Reform Board of Trustees became the Board.
-The members of the Board were appointed by the Mayor of the City (the "Mayor") and are listed below.
-The appointments to the Board did not require approval of the City Council.
+The members of the Board are appointed by the Mayor of the City (the "Mayor") and are listed below.
+The appointments to the Board do not require approval of the City Council.

 Under the School Code, the Board is responsible for approving the annual budget, approving contracts (including collective bargaining agreements), levying real property taxes and establishing general policies of the Board.
-The current members of the Board are as follows: